modular-things/modular-things/things/README.md

 │   └─  📁 images/
 │       ├─  🖼️ routed.jpg         (the board as designed) (jpg or png)
 │       ├─  🖼️ schematic.jpg      (the board's schematic) (jpg or png)
+│       ├─  🖼️ preview.jpg        (pretty-render) (jpg or png)
 │       └─  🖼️ fabbed.jpg         (a picture of the board, real-world)
-└─ 📄 ibom.html                   (the interactive-bom, optional)
+├─ 📄 ibom.html                   (the interactive-bom, optional)
+└─ 📄 README.md                   (optional notes on the thing)
 ```

 ## Example **thing.yaml**